lucas-nelson-uiuc/tidy_tools/docs/user-guide/modules/models.md

 Additionally, notice that this method also required little to no knowledge of the PySpark DataFrame API or Python's `assert` statement, building on the goal of separating language-specific features from your business logic.

+##### Validators

+Similar to the `attrs` package, `tidy-tools` comes with its own set of validators.
+These functions evaluate to filtering expressions that attempt to assert some condition is true.
+Specifically, given a condition, we expect zero rows to ***not*** meet said condition.

+A list of built-in validators include:

+- `validate_nulls`

+- `validate_regex`

+- `validate_membership`

+- `validate_range`

+The priority now is to develop native validators that would be helpful for users.
+However, the end goal is to only provide validators that cannot be constructed using the `attrs.validators` module.